nsarpangala/truss_network_spectral_node/README.md

 ```
 python example_problems/loop_impedance_displacement_boundary.py
 ```
-This will create a folder called `data/Square_Crossbar_Lambda2_constant_mass/` which has a plot of the network 'network.png' and response of the network as a function of impedance of crossbar.
+This will create a folder called `data/Square_Crossbar_Lambda2_constant_mass/` which has a plot of the network `network.png` and the response of the network as a function of the impedance of crossbar, `response.png`.
 The plots should look as follows.

 <img src="https://github.com/user-attachments/assets/37058024-7a33-4067-968d-abde23fa05d4" alt="example image" width="800"/>